software-mansion-labs/webgpu-workshop/src/lessons/2_Paint/README.md

   // ...
 ```

-1.11 Create a render pass and specify which view needs to be an target output for your render pipeline.
+1.11 Create a render pass and specify which view needs to be a target output for your render pipeline.
 📁 `paint.web.ts`
 ```ts
 function frame() {